Automattic/wp-calypso/docs/dependency-management.md

 yarn upgrade <package>

 # Example
-# yarn upgrade sinon
+# yarn upgrade react-query
 ```

-Note that this won't change the required range of `sinon` (i.e. it won't modify `package.json`).
-Instead, it will try to update `sinon` and any of its dependencies to the highest version that satisfies the specified range.
+Note that this won't change the required range of `react-query` (i.e. it won't modify `package.json`).
+Instead, it will try to update `react-query` and any of its dependencies to the highest version that satisfies the specified range.
-For example, if we declare a dependency on `sinon@^7.5.0` it may update sinon to `7.5.1`, but never to `8.0.0`.
+For example, if we declare a dependency on `react-query@^2.24.0` it may update react-query to `2.24.1`, but never to `3.0.0`.

 ### Update a dependency to a new range